 in the src

 folder.
 This file will export an array of hard-coded user data.
-Paste the following code below into the file.
+Paste this code into the file:

 const Users = [